kimtonyhyun/active_avoidance/docs/bottom_side.md

 First, mount the populated BNC panel onto the board using #8-32 screws on the adapters:
 ![Assembled BNC panel](bnc_panel_wiring.jpg)

-I use a 2x1 male header pin to connect the gray wire (center pole of the switch) to pin 13 of the Arduino, and the green/yellow wire (panel ground) to GND pin of the Arduino.
+I use a 2x1 male header pin to connect the gray wire (center pole of the switch) to pin 13 of the Arduino, and the green/yellow wire (panel ground) to the adjacent GND pin of the Arduino.

 I use a 1x1 female header socket to connect the red wire (scope enable) to pin 23 of the Arduino.
 Similarly, the orange wire (US) is connected to pin 29 of the Arduino.